kusumotolab/FinerGit/README.md

 ## At the end

 FinerGit is still under development.
-We mainly use MacOS + JDK11 + ~~Eclipse~~ IntelliJ IDEA in our FinerGit development.
+We mainly use MacOS + JDK21 + IntelliJ IDEA in our FinerGit development.
 We rarely test FinerGit on Windows environment.

 [cregit](https://github.com/cregit/cregit) and [git-stein](https://github.com/sh5i/git-stein) are other tools that convert/rewrite Git repositories.